nicklockwood/layout/README.md

 These properties are not simple numbers, but structs containing several packed values.
 So how can you manipulate these with Layout expressions?

-Well, firstly, almost any property type can be set using a constant or state variable, even if there is no way to define a literal value in an expression.
+Well, firstly, almost any property type can be set using a constant or state variable, even if there is no way to define a literal value for it in an expression.
 So for example, the following code will set the `layer.transform` even though Layout has no built-support for manipulating `CATransform3D` matrices:

 	LayoutNode(
 		named: "MyLayout.xml",